N2WU/n2wu.github.io/_posts/2021-08-01-the-end-all-sota-dipole.md

 In the simplest terms possible (and please don't laugh), the linked doublet is about 30ft of 450 Ohm ladderline connected to roughly-estimated resonant 10,20, and 40m linked dipole lengths in a vee configuration fed to the balanced input on my tuner.

-Let me explain why this is a bad idea - theory curteousy of the brilliant[Rex KE6MT](https://www.ke6mt.us/) Doublets rely on a _velocity factor_ - while ground travels on one ladderline, the signal travels on the other.
-Doublets's velocity factor is influenced by frequency - LL lengths like 30ft are [terrible](https://kv5r.com/ham-radio/ladder-line/) for doublet antennas.
+Let me explain why this is a bad idea - theory curteousy of the brilliant [Rex KE6MT](https://www.ke6mt.us/).
+Doublets rely on a _velocity factor_ - while ground travels on one ladderline, the signal travels on the other.
+Doublet's velocity factor is influenced by frequency - LL lengths like 30ft are [terrible as proven here](https://kv5r.com/ham-radio/ladder-line/).

 Not only would my ladderline have to be linked in itself, but I chose the worst length for a single length of ladderline.
 No wonder I barely got Nevada...